Uenhe/Fire/README.md

 ### Vanilla changes:

-- Sand & Dark Sand now are "playermineable", you can directly mine it without drills
+- Sand & Dark Sand now are "playermineable", you can directly mine it without drills (Can be configured in Settings-Game)
 - Sand Water, Dark Sand Water, Dark Sand Tainted Water now are mineable
 - Slightly decrease the influence of ore hardness on drill speed of Laser & Blast Drill
 - Laser Drill: Slightly increase Base drill speed ( 1.93/s -> 2/s )